faddiv/Foxy.Testing.EntityFrameworkCore/README.md

 There are two approach in the microsoft's entity framework core documentation for testing database queries.
 One is [test with InMemory](https://docs.microsoft.com/en-us/ef/core/testing/in-memory) and the other is [test with SQLite](https://docs.microsoft.com/en-us/ef/core/testing/sqlite).
 Both has their benefits and drawbacks.
 I prefer the SQLite approach.
 One of the drawbacks is that it can be very slow if there is lots of db unit tests even with in memory database.
 The reason is to use it in an unit test in isolation is that you need to set up an initial database for every test.
 You can boost this setup greatly if you init a database once then you use a copy of it which can be created with ```SqliteConnection.BackupDatabase``` method.
 This package does exactly that and hides it behind a nice facade.

 # Basic usage
+First you have to install this package and the Microsoft.EntityFrameworkCore.Sqlite package.

-The simplest form you just need to create a derived class from the ```BaseTestDatabaseFactory<YourDbContext>``` and optionally prepare the initial data.
+The simplest form you just need to create a derived class from the ```BaseTestDatabaseFactory<YourDbContext>``` and optionally prepare the initial data then use it to create DbConnection or DbContext.

 ```csharp
 public class YourDatabaseFactory : BaseTestDatabaseFactory<YourDbContext>